Jane Harman

-Jane Margaret Harman (née Lakes, June 28, 1945) is an American former politician who served as the U.S. representative for from 1993 to 1999 and again from 2001 to 2011.
+Jane Lakes Harman is an American former politician who served as the U.S. representative for from 1993 to 1999 and again from 2001 to 2011.
 A member of the Democratic Party, she was the ranking member on the House Intelligence Committee (2002–2006), before she chaired the Homeland Security Committee's Intelligence Subcommittee (2007–2011).
 Harman was a conservative Blue Dog Democrat.

 Resigning from Congress in February 2011, Harman became president and CEO of the Woodrow Wilson International Center for Scholars.
 She succeeded former U.S. representative Lee Hamilton and was the first ever woman to lead the organization.
-She stepped down in February 2021 after a decade, and is a distinguished scholar and president emerita.
+She stepped down in February 2021.
+She is also a distinguished scholar and president emerita.

 Early life and education

 Harman was born Jane Margaret Lakes in New York City, the daughter of Lucille (née Geier) and Adolf N. Lakes.
 She is Jewish.
 Her father was born in Poland and escaped from Nazi Germany in 1935; he worked as a medical doctor.
 Her mother was born in the United States and was the first in her family to receive a college education.
 Her maternal grandparents immigrated from Russia.
 Harman's family moved to Los Angeles, California when she was 4 and there she attended Los Angeles public schools, graduating from University High School in 1962.
 She received a bachelor's degree in government, magna cum laude, from Smith College in 1966 and served as president of the Smith College Young Democrats.
-Harman continued her studies at Harvard Law School, where she earned her Juris Doctor degree in 1969.
+Harman continued her studies at Harvard Law School, where she earned her juris doctor degree in 1969.